ssharoff/ETM/README.md

 ./tokenise1.sh <CORPUS-fr.ol | awk '{print(tolower($0))}' >CORPUS-fr.ollc
 ```

-You can create and evaluate the model as:
+You can create and evaluate a new topic model from this dataset as:
 ```
 python3 main.py --mode train --dataset dataname --data_path DATADIR --num_topics 50 --train_embeddings 1 --epochs 50
 python3 main.py --mode eval --dataset dataname --data_path DATADIR --num_topics 50 --td --tc --tp --load_from results/etm_dataname_K_50....
 ```

-Now this model can be applied to a new corpus
+Now this model can be applied to a new corpus by encoding it with the same dictionary as your original model first:
 ```
 python3 data_new.py -c CORPUS-NEW.ol -d DATADIR/vocab.pkl -o DATADIR-NEW
 python3 main.py --mode apply --dataset dataname --data_path DATADIR-NEW --output CORPUSNEW.topics --load_from results/etm_dataname_K_50....
 ```

-The remainder is practically the same as in the original repository (https://github.com/adjidieng/ETM)
+The remainder is practically the same as in the original repository (https://github.com/adjidieng/ETM) apart from more systematic parameters.

-This has been tried with Python 3.7 and Pytorch 1.7.1.
+This has been tried to work with Python 3.7 and Pytorch 1.7.1, but other versions are likely to be ok as well.

 ETM is particularly useful for estimating and interpreting topic models from short texts such as those from social media.
-I have created this update for our project on analysis of [COVID communication](http://corpus.leeds.ac.uk/serge/covid/) where it was used to estimate the topics of COVID-related Twitter streams in our collection:
+I have created this update for our project on analysis of [COVID communication](http://corpus.leeds.ac.uk/serge/covid/) where it was used to estimate the topics of COVID-related texts in our collection:

 | id | Keywords |
 |------|------------|